Alejogb1/job-board/blog-data/groovy-sql-query-execution-example.md

 }
 ```

-Okay so quick breakdown. `groovy.sql.Sql` is your friend.
+ so quick breakdown. `groovy.sql.Sql` is your friend.
 You need to set that up properly the first time with your database information.
 The `eachRow` method is nice because it iterates over the results one by one.
 I tend to prefer this over trying to grab a whole list of results at once especially if we're talking big tables.

 Now a quick word on those `your_database` `your_host` `your_port` `your_db` `your_username` `your_password` and `your.driver.class.name`.
 Obviously you need to replace these with your specifics.
 I've lost count how many times i've left them with placeholder values.
 One time in college i left the placeholders on a project that had to be presented for a grade.
 Lets just say I learn my lessons.